 4. Tenant satisfaction & engagement

-The external data provider Keepfactor conducts a tenant satisfaction survey among the Fund's tenants every two years.
+The data provider Net Promoter Score conducts a tenant satisfaction survey among the Fund's tenants every two years.
 The topics in the survey include several aspects of the building and the property management.
-The tenants are asked to grade each factor with a score from 1 to 10 and to weigh individual aspects to indicate which they believe are the most important.
-The results can be derived at asset and portfolio level.
-The tenant engagement activities the Fund has are administrated in our administration system.

 5. Employee satisfaction & development